-The Small Ice Detector Mark 3 (SID-3) records the spatial distribution of the forward-scattered light from single cloud particles in the angular region of 5° to 26° as 2D scattering patterns (Hirst et al., 2001).
-Cloud particles passing a laser beam (wavelength

-- 532 nm) are detected using two nested trigger optics that have circular apertures with a half angle of 9.25° located at $\pm 50^{\circ}$ 10 relative to the forward direction.
+The Small Ice Detector Mark 3 (SID-3) records the spatial distribution of the forward-scattered light from single cloud particles in the angular region of $5^{\circ}$ to $26^{\circ}$ as 2D scattering patterns (Hirst et al., 2001).
+Cloud particles passing a laser beam (wavelength 532 nm) are detected using two nested trigger optics that have circular apertures with a half angle of $9.25^{\circ}$ located at $\pm 50^{\circ}$ relative to the forward direction.
 The maximum camera acquisition rate is 30 Hz, whereas the trigger detector has a maximum acquisition rate of 11 kHz.
 The trigger signal is recorded as a histogram that can be used to retrieve the cloud particle size distribution using size calibration procedures described in Vochezer et al. (2016).
 The PNSD covers a size range of 5-45 μm divided into 16 size bins (2-5 μm resolution).
-From a sub-sample of the detected particles, a high resolution 2D scattering - pattern is acquired.
-These scattering patterns were analyzed for the particle shape and sphericity using methods described in 15 Vochezer et al. (2016) or for the particle mesoscopic complexity using the methods described in Schnaiter et al. (2016).
-The particle shape is given in the form of nine Fourier coefficients y_k (k = 1...9) derived from the 2D scattering pattern.
-Using these coefficients, the particles can be classified as columnar (maxima for y_2 or y_4) or hexagonal (maxima for y_3 , y_6 , or y_9).
-In all other cases the particles are classified as irregular.
-The particle sphericity is given as a binary information, where all particles - 20 having sphericity of 1 are classified as spheres.
-The particle mesoscopic complexity is expressed with a complexity parameter $k{\rm e}$ that is an optical parameter varying roughly between 4 to 6.
-Discussion of the link between the complexity parameter and the actual particle complexity can be found in Schnaiter et al. (2016).
-The SID-3 data sets available in PANGAEA contain 1 Hz particle PNSD (Schnaiter and Järvinen, 2019a, https://doi.org/10.1594/PANGAEA.900261) and the analysis results of the individual 2D scattering patterns (Schnaiter and Järvinen, 2019b, https://doi.org/10.1594/PANGAEA.900380).
-For each detected particle, information of the particle sphericity, shape and mesoscopic crystal complexity are given. - 25
+From a sub-sample of the detected particles, a high resolution 2D scattering pattern is acquired.
+These scattering patterns were analyzed for the particle shape and sphericity using methods described in Vochezer et al. (2016) or for the particle mesoscopic complexity using the methods described in Schnaiter et al. (2016).
+The SID-3 data sets available in PANGAEA contain 1 Hz particle PNSD (Schnaiter and Järvinen, 2019a, https://doi.org/10.1594/PANGAEA.900380).
+For each detected particle, information of the particle sphericity, shape and mesoscopic crystal complexity are given.

-Particle Habit Imaging and Polar Scattering 4.1.4
+3.1.4 Particle Habit Imaging and Polar Scattering

-The Particle Habit Imaging and Polar Scattering (PHIPS) probe is a combination of a polar nephelometer and a stereoscopic imager (Abdelmonem et al., 2016; Schnaiter et al., 2018) and analyzes cloud particles in the size range 20-700 μm.
+The Particle Habit Imaging and Polar Scattering (PHIPS) probe is a combination of a polar nephelometer and a stereoscopic imager (Abdelmonem et al., 2016; Schnaiter et al., 2018).
 The two parts of the instrument are combined by a trigger detector so that both imaging and scattering measurements are performed on the same single particle.
-The polar nephelometer has 20 channels from 18° to 170° with an angular resolution of 8° recording single particle angular scattering functions.
-The stereo-microscopic imager consists of two camera and microscope assemblies with an angular viewing distance of 120° acquiring a bright field stereo-microscopic image.
-The magnification of the microscopes can be varied in the range from 1.4x to 9x, which corresponds to field of view dimensions ranging from $6.27 \times 4.72 \text{ mm}^2$ to $0.98 \times 0.73 \text{ mm}^2$, respectively.
-The optical resolution at the highest magnification setting is about 2.3 μm.
+The polar nephelometer has 20 channels from $18^{\circ}$ to $170^{\circ}$ with an angular resolution of $8^{\circ}$ recording single particle angular scattering functions.
+The stereomicroscopic imager consists of two camera and microscope assemblies with an angular viewing distance of $120^{\circ}$ acquiring a bright field stereo-microscopic image.
+The magnification of the microscopes can be varied in the range from 1.4x to 9x, which corresponds to field of view dimensions ranging from $6.27 \times 4.72 \, \mathrm{mm}^2$ to $0.98 \times 0.73 \, \mathrm{mm}^2$ , respectively.
+The optical resolution at the highest magnification setting is about $2.3 \, \mu \mathrm{m}$ .
 During ACLOUD two different magnifications of 6x and 8x were set for the two PHIPS microscopes of camera 1 and 2, respectively.
 The purpose of this setting is to capture a detailed view of the particle in camera 2 while ensuring that the same particle was completely captured by camera 1.
-Particles that were completely captured within the field of view of either camera
+Particles that were completely captured within the field of view of either camera were analyzed for their size, sphericity and position within the image as explained in Schön et al. (2011).
+Furthermore, the images were manually assigned to different shape classes.
+The PHIPS data set available in PANGAEA contains separate image overviews for both cameras per flight.
+Further, it contains single-particle angular light scattering data for each recorded particle.
+For a sub-sample of particles, the microphysical information derived from the image analysis were combined in a single ASCII file per flight.